 - Be qualified in dental sealants

-- Complete specified courses within 4 years prior to certification
+- Complete specified courses within 4 years prior to certification, and

-- Submit proof of completion of all requirements to the NH BODE
+- Register with, and submit proof of completion of all requirements to the NH BODE

 - Receive certification from the NH BODE